dbee01/clm/README.md

 # customer list management platform

-tired of cold emailing leads? need a better way of making real personal B2B connections?
+Tired of cold emailing leads? need a better way of making real personal B2B connections?

 Our Customer List Management app gives you all the info your need to strike up a conversation with a business and impress the gatekeeper eg. receptionist or secretary.
 Giving you a much better chance of being considered by the decision maker.